bdewerff/harry_potter_project/source/butterbeer/butterbeer.rst

 *In order to begin making butterbeer you will first need to gather*:

-* 2 liter bottle of creame soda, chilled
+* 2 liter bottle of cream soda, chilled
 * 1/4 tsp caramel extract
 * 1/4 tsp butter extract